Science Olympiad

 Compete on the varsity Science Olympiad team, primarily in engineering events including Helicopter and Electric Vehicle.
 Achieved 3rd place in Helicopter at Regionals in both 2025 and 2026, and advanced to the NJ State Finals where I placed 5th in Helicopter (2025 and 2026) and 6th in Electric Vehicle (2025).

-Separately co-head the Middle School Science Olympiad team, taking on a leadership and mentorship role to develop the next generation of competitors.
-Create and grade practice tests to help younger students build foundational knowledge and confidence in STEM disciplines.
+Selected as Co-head of the Science Olympiad club for senior year, leading the team's overall direction, recruitment, and event preparation.
+Previously co-headed the Middle School Science Olympiad team, creating and grading practice tests to help younger students build foundational knowledge and confidence in STEM disciplines.

 Focus on hands-on engineering design and building — from constructing competition-ready helicopters to designing electric vehicles that meet strict specifications and performance criteria.